Compute

 • In the upper right corner of the instance list, click to refresh the list.
 The instance status changes to Available.

-• Go to the Basic Information page of the cluster instance you scaled up, click the config tab in the Node Information area, and view the new instance class.
+• Go to the Basic Information page of the cluster instance you scaled up, click the config tab in the Node Information area, and view the new class.